unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 4. Select **Registration Key**.
 ![Invalid Key Example](../assets/Invalidkey.png)
-5. In ***Tools > Registration***, select **REPLACE KEY** then enter the email address to which you would like to have the new key delivered to.
+5. In ***Tools > Registration***, select **Replace Key** then enter the email address to which you would like to have the new key delivered to.
-6. Select **REPLACE KEY**.
+6. Select **Replace Key**.
 ![Replace Key Example](../assets/Replacekey.png)
-7. Once you have received the email, copy the key file URL, then paste it into the box and click 'INSTALL KEY'
+7. Once you have received the email, copy the key file URL, then paste it into the box and select **Install Key**

-Finished!
+You're finished!
 You have replaced the USB flash device and the registration key.
 You will see a screen showing the date this key was registered and the next date on which your registration key will be eligible to be replaced again.

 8. Select **DONE**.